Broadway - The Cotswolds

-The shop, located in a beautiful Cotswold stone barn, has a range of essential oils.
-Soaps, hand creams, and toiletries made from the oils grown on the farm.
+The shop, which is located in a beautiful Cotswold stone barn, has a range of essential oils, soaps, hand creams, and toiletries made from the oils grown on the lavender farm.
 There is also an enormous range of lavender plants for the garden.

 The tea room is open for light lunches as well as morning coffee and cream teas.
 A rare speciality is lavender scones, and the lavender cake is not to be missed.